hwmay/py_file_client/README.md

 The client window is splitted in two halfs: on the left site you see the files and directories on the server, the right site shows a journal of your actions respectively error messages from the server.

 For navigation double click on a server directory for entering it.
 Press the up button for moving up one directory level.
+Alternatively the directory on the server can be entered manually.

-Mark the files for downloading and press the get files button.
+For downloading mark the files and press the get files button.